glecompte/glecompte/_posts/2016-07-09-Neverwhere.md

 Pitched slurry from 4L brett c. starter.

 * 8/1 Added dry hops.
 Left bucket tasted really good, right one was a little sweet (still seeing some airlock activity on that one.)
+* 8/7 Gravity of right bucket was at 1.012.
+Started cold crash

 ![](/static/img/beer/portakeg.JPG){: width="300px"}